[Learn Korean I29] -길래, -(ㄴ/는)다길래, -(ㄴ/는)다기에

 아이들이 덥다길래 에어컨을 켰다.

-Since my children said that it was hot, I turned on AC.
+Since my children said it was hot, I turned on the AC.

 Here, since 덥다, “to be hot” is an adjective, you add -다길래 to make 덥다길래, “since (my children) said that it was hot.”

-This sentence indicates that “I” took an action to turn on the AC because my children, the third person pronoun, said that it was “hot.”
+This sentence indicates that “I” acted to turn on the AC because my children, the third-person pronoun, said that it was “hot.”

 Can you see the structure?